-Preliminary results from observatory commissioning indicate that distortion corrections need to be applied to precisely predict the final positioning of (contaminating) sources in the detector.
-The current version of the Contamination Overlap tool does not account for those distortions.
-Updates needed for Cycle 2 proposal preparation will be available in early December 2022.
+Results from observatory commissioning and Cycle 1 science programs indicate that distortion corrections need to be applied to precisely predict the final positioning of (contaminating) sources in the detector.
+The current version of the Contamination Overlap tool includes an empirical distortion correction based on commissioning and Early Release Science data for SOSS mode only.

 Using the web interface

 The Contamination Overlap tool can be found on the main page of the ExoCTK website under Observation Planning.

 tools or package parameters.

 Once all of the fields are complete, the final step is to submit.
 As shown below, users can choose to calculate the visibility windows of the target, or its visibility and contamination.
 The "Visibility and Contamination" option will take a few seconds longer to run, as it generates a simulated field at every position angle of the instrument.

 Visibility Calculator (available online)